wazo-platform/wazo-doc/source/system/https_certificate.rst

 Default certificate
 ===================

-XiVO uses HTTPS where possible.
+Wazo uses HTTPS where possible.
 The certificates are generated at install time (or during the :ref:`upgrade to 15.12+ <upgrade-note-15.12>`).
 The main certificate is placed in :file:`/usr/share/xivo-certs/server.crt`.